ECHibiki/Tsukuyomi-UseCase-List/Mod PHP Use Cases.md

     - Cites and links of posts need to be adjusted
     - Move thread to destination with posts, then individual posts into the destination.
       - Could create a new thread with new posts or add a thread and posts to an existing thread
+      - New thread occurs if there's no target
     - Relocate associated files
     - Existing posts need not be deleted because the DB should just require a board name change
     - Finally do a rebuild of pages